3dreamengine/3DreamEngine/docu/shaders.md

 ```

 ## register shader
-Once a shader is registered, you can use the string for setting shaders.
+Once a shader is registered, you can use the name/path for setting shaders.
 You need this if you want to set the shader in the .mat file.

 ```lua